Aditya-IITM-BS/project-session-may24/readme.md

 # Study Resource Management

 This a dummy project for MAD II project session, it will be updated throughout the session
+### Note:

-The main branch does not contain any code, click 'main' on top left of this page to find different branches and download the code.
+The main branch does not contain any code, click 'main' on top left of this page to find different branches and download the code. live branch contains code upto the latest live session.

 ## Session 01 : Project Discussion and Overview